 In 2003, the Arizona Department of Environmental Quality (ADEQ) conducted source water assessments of surface water and groundwater sources for the city of Glendale public water system.
-The assessments included an evaluation of land uses, such as gas stations, landfills, dry cleaners, agricultural fields, wastewater treatment plants and mining activities that may pose a potential water quality risk to city water sources.
+The assessments included an evaluation of land uses, such as gas stations, landfills, dry cleaners, agricultural fields, wastewater treatment plants, and mining activities that may pose a potential water quality risk to the city's water sources.
 ADEQ has given the city of Glendale public water system a high-risk designation for the degree to which its drinking water sources are protected.

 ADEQ categorized all surface water sources as high risk because they are open to the atmosphere.
-The overall risk posed to surface water is addressed by the EPA through its increased monitoring requirement for surface water sources.
-A designation of high-risk indicates there may be additional source water protection measures that can be implemented on a local level.
+The overall risk posed to surface water is addressed by EPA through its increased monitoring requirement for surface water sources.
+A designation of high-risk indicates there may be additional source water protection measures which can be implemented on a local level.
 This does not imply that the source water is contaminated, nor does it mean that contamination is imminent.

-To ensure high quality water, the City regularly monitors and treats the water received from all sources prior to delivery.
+To ensure high quality water, the city regularly monitors and treats the water received from all sources prior to delivery.
 Glendale also conducts other monitoring and studies to assess water quality.
 If any contaminant approaches the drinking water Maximum Contaminant Level (MCL), treatment is installed or wells are removed from service.
 The city of Glendale's top priority is to provide safe drinking water 24 hours a day, every day.

 Information regarding source water assessments is available for inspection at ADEQ, 1110 W. Washington St., Phoenix, Arizona 85007, from 8 a.m. to 5 p.m.
-Email inquiries regarding source water assessments may be sent to ADEQ at vs3@azdeq.gov.
+Email inquiries regarding source water assessments may be sent to ADEQ at db2@azdeq.gov https://azdeq.gov/SourceWaterProtection or contact the city of Glendale's Water Services Department at 623-930-4100.